medaniel93/DigitalAthenaeus/guides/Notes_March_2015.md

 - `urn:cite:digAth:pers` (named persons, whether dramatic, literary, or historical: Eupolis, Timocrates, or Pericles, e.g.)
 - `urn:cite:digAth:works` (identified non-extant works; extant works get CTS-URNs, of course )

+## Three Things

+1. Names of fragmentary authors
+1. Titles of fragmentary works

+1. Actual quotation
+	1. Quotations of extant authors and works
+	1. Quotations of lost authors and works
+1. Paraphrases
+	1. Author/work identification
+	1. Annotating the paraphrase: different interpretations, possibly

+## Things to test

+Sequence of analysis

 ## What do we mark up?